Skip to main content

 Expect startup delay

-Batch machines take ~30s to spin up.
-Plan accordingly—batch jobs aren't for quick iterations.
+Dedicated instances take ~30s to spin up.
+Plan accordingly—they aren't for quick iterations.

 Iterate on realtime first

 Test your UDF on a small data sample using realtime execution.
-Once you're confident it works, switch to instance_type to scale up.
+Once you're confident it works, switch to a batch engine to scale up.

 Instance types